 Scroll up to How to Participate in Teal Pumpkin Project for the two simple steps of participation.

 Now that you’ve decided to participate, there is a great way to let families with allergies know.
 FARE has made a free online Teal Pumpkin Project Map that people can add their street, household or neighborhood to.

 I like to add myself to the map each year to show support to friends and neighbors who may be silently struggling with food allergies.
 You can check out the free map here.

-I like to print out a Teal Pumpkin sign (add pic from purple folder) and put it out front to help spread the word about what a Teal Pumpkin means.
+I like to print out a Teal Pumpkin sign and put it out front to help spread the word about what a Teal Pumpkin means.
 FARE offers free signs, flyers, yard signs, and Teal Pumpkin Kid’s Activities Sheets on their Free Resources Page.